Working under a car with a car ramp

 Buy cheap, buy twice.
 In other words, expect to have to replace low-priced car ramps much sooner than more expensive ramps.

 We're talking about something that you put your car on so you can go underneath.
 Why would you want to by cheap rubbish when your life is at risk?
-Cheap car ramps are welded poorly, they can’t support weight and as such, they may buckle and fail.
+Cheap ramps are welded poorly, they can’t support weight and as such, they may buckle and fail.

 Out with the old

-If you have a set of car ramps and you use them a lot, think about their upkeep.
+If you have a set of ramps and you use them a lot, think about their upkeep.
 Give them a lick of paint every few years and keep them out of the rain and out of puddles.
 Are they starting to rust?
 Bin them.
 It’s £50 for a set of decent ramps.
 There’s no excuse.

-Damaged goods
+Damaged ramps

 How do I use car ramps?

-You just drive your car onto car ramps, right?
+You just drive your car onto the ramps, right?
 Well, yes.
 But what about the back wheels?
 Have they been chocked?
 Is the handbrake on?
 Are the ramps being used on a firm, level surface?
 All of this matters.
 Disregard the simple stuff and you’ll just hurt yourself.

 So instead of blaming the humble ramp, be safe, use them properly and you should have no trouble and there'll be no need to be on first-name terms with the staff at your local A&E.

-Which car ramps are best?
+Which ramps are best?

 Car ramps are simple tools, but there are still a few important things to bear in mind when buying a pair for your vehicle.